 Cities are dynamic hubs of physical, social and economic actions and interactions, with fast changing environments, adapting to, for example dense housing that integrates well with surroundings, increasing demand for safe and clean energy, green open spaces, water efficiency, carbon efficient transport, amongst others.
-Relevant and current information fosters an understanding of environmental trends and patterns that can inform sustainability actions in government, business and households.
+Relevant and current information fosters an understanding of environmental trends and patterns that can inform sustainability actions in government, businesses and households.
 Environmental journalism collects, processes, packages and distributes information to keep people informed about current environmental affairs.

 Journalists engage with a variety of stakeholders from citizens to policy makers to obtain information about their topic of interest.
 They can travel to sites of interest, returning to office environments or research centres to obtain further insight and to develop stories.